ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/how-to/integrate-with-excel.markdown

 ![Excel url too long](images\excel_url_too_long.png)

-There are two ways to deal with this problem, you can use an online service like [TinyUrl](https://tinyurl.com/) and provide them with the above url.
+There are two ways to deal with this problem: You can use an online service like [TinyUrl](https://tinyurl.com/) and provide them with the above url.

-What you get back is a url like this, `https://tinyurl.com/y8t7j6r7`, this is a pretty nice workaround if you're not on an isolated system and have no security restriction.
+What you get back is a url like, `https://tinyurl.com/y8t7j6r7`.
+This is a pretty nice workaround if you're not on an isolated system and have no security restrictions.
 The other option is to redirect the query through a pre-defined query that resides in your database.
-For that you will need to include a document in your database with a `Query` property, let's generate such a document and call it `Excel/ProductWithCatagory`.
+For that you will need to include a document in your database with a `Query` property.
+Let's generate such a document and call it `Excel/ProductWithCatagory`.
-While the name of the document has no significance, it is recommanded using a key that reflects on the purpose of this document.
+The name of the document has no significance, but it is recommanded to use a key that reflects the purpose of this document.
-Now let's add the `Query` property and set its value to the above query like so:
+Let's add the `Query` property and set its value to the above query:

 {CODE-BLOCK:plain}
 {